 Oh, ramen.
 Piping hot broth, slightly chewy noodles, a perfectly gooey soft boiled egg, fresh scallions and a depth of flavors that makes you keep going back for more, bite after bite.
 Forget the instant noodles you feasted on after drunken nights in college.
 The gourmet version is leaps and bounds more delicious.

 Each ramen shop has its own flavors and specialties, so you’ll want to sample as much as you can while in Japan.
+We’ve even rounded up our favorite ramen shops in Tokyo to make it easier to plan your visit.

 Good to know: At most ramen shops, you’ll buy a ticket from a vending machine and present the ticket to an employee.
 Ramen shops are considered somewhat “fast food”, and your bowl of hot noodly goodness shouldn’t take long to appear right in front of you.